FAQs

 There are a few reasons why the OnePSG needs to have its strings tuned like any electric stringed instrument.

-First, the OnePSG uses standard metal strings and magnetic pickups for a true pedal steel sound, and so the strings do have to be tuned to some reasonable pitch or other so that the pickups can do their job.
+First, the OnePSG uses standard metal strings and magnetic pickups for a true pedal steel sound.
+Therefore, the strings do have to be tuned to some specific pitch or other so that the pickups can do their job.

 Second, like any traditional PSG, the physical open strings’ notes are the starting points for pitch-shifting.
 It’s just that in the OnePSG, the pitch-shifting is done by means of digital signal processing.
-A picked string’s note is shifted up or down based two things: 1) the pitch of the open string of the copedent currently “in play” and 2) the interval some pedal/lever might add, taking into account that the pedal/lever might only be at some percentage of its full travel at any instant.
+A picked string’s note is shifted up or down based two things: 1) the pitch of the open string of the copedent currently “in play” and 2) the interval some pedal/lever might add, based on its incremental travel at any instant.

 So … we want those starting pitches to be right.

 As for tuning keys, a regular tuning key head was built into the Alpha Prototype.
-For the Beta, we’re going with a keyless tuner/nut to experiment and to reduce the weight of the guitar.
+For the Beta, we’re experimenting with a keyless tuner/nut which will also reduce the weight of the guitar.

 How did you determine the pitches (and therefore gauges) of the strings?

 Taking the string notes of an E9 and of a C6, we shot the difference so that the pitch shift interval of any one string wouldn’t have to be terribly large either up or down.
-Then of course we chose gauges based on the “averaged” string pitches.
+Then we chose gauges based on those “averaged” string pitches.

 Note: check out the blog post about Copedents. for a related question.